pderaaij/research-intrapreneurship/thesis/chapter-2.md

 The needs of an employee regarding autonomy is not always matched by organisations.
 In these cases PE-fit literature speaks of a misfit.
 Experiencing misfit as an individual will lead to adaptation [@vanVianen2018].
 Depending on the misfit perception, opportunities to repair the misfit, and environmental and individual mitigating factors it might motivate individuals to leave the job or adapt to the situation [@vanVianen2018].

 Although people have a need to fit their environments [@vanVianen2018], academic literature holds powerful examples of beneficial misfits.
 For example, in a study that examines autonomy fit and personal development, @simmering2003 found that autonomy misfit is essential to create the need for personal development by the individual.
 Autonomy misfit for newcomers has shown to lead to higher levels of proactive behaviour [@yu2016].
+Providing support for the self-regulatory view of needs-supplies misfit.

 The exact nature of misfit might yield to different outcomes.
 Misfit can either due to an excess of supply or due to a deficiency between needs and supplies.
 Which type of misfit experiences will make a difference on their impact [@lambert2003; @yu2016; @vanVianen2018].
 An excess of misfit will do less harm then a deficient misfit [@vanVianen2018].
 Additionally @lambert2003 showed that not all experienced misfits is of importance for the individual.